kjonina/AirBnB_Ireland/README.md

 ## Business Questions:
 The following Business Questions were thought of:

-- [ ] What County and City Coucils have the most AirBnB listing?
+- [x] What County and City Coucils have the most AirBnB listing?

-- [ ] What counties have the most AirBnB listing?
+- [x] What counties have the most AirBnB listing?
-- [ ] What counties have the highest average price?
+- [x] What counties have the highest average price?
-- [ ] What counties have the highest average availability?
+- [x] What counties have the highest average availability?

-- [ ] What provinces have the most AirBnB listing?
+- [x] What provinces have the most AirBnB listing?
-- [ ] What provinces have the highest average price?
+- [x] What provinces have the highest average price?
-- [ ] What provinces have the highest average availability?
+- [x] What provinces have the highest average availability?

-- [ ] What is the most common room type listed in Ireland?
+- [x] What is the most common room type listed in Ireland?
-- [ ] What is the average price for listings in each room type?
+- [x] What is the average price for each room type?
+- [x] What is the average availability for  each room type?

 - [ ] What are the most common words in the listings?